StefanTeleaba/StefansGuideToEverything/Treasure/Magic Item Descriptions/Weapons/Weapon Special Abilities/M/Mighty Cleaving.md

 **Aura:** Moderate Evocation
 **Associated Spell:** -

-***Mighty Cleaving.*** You can make the extra attack of the Cleave weapon mastery one additional time per turn.
+***Mighty Cleaving.*** You can add your ability modifier to the damage of the extra attack of the Cleave weapon mastery.